 Introduction to Maternity and Pediatric Nursing - Binder Ready, 9th Edition

-Help your students build the knowledge and clinical judgment needed in maternity and pediatric nursing!
-Written in a clear, easy-to-read style, Introduction to Maternity and Pediatric Nursing, 9th Edition describes how nurses can provide effective, evidence-based care for women during pregnancy, labor, and delivery, and for newborns and growing children.
+Build the knowledge and clinical judgment you need to succeed in maternity and pediatric nursing!
+Written in a clear, easy-to-read style, Introduction to Maternity and Pediatric Nursing, 9th Edition describes how you can provide effective, evidence-based care for women during pregnancy, labor, and delivery, and for newborns and growing children.
 The text spans the continuum of child development, organizing topics from simple to complex and from health to illness; this approach makes it easy to locate information.
 Another hallmark of the book is its strong focus on family-centered care, health promotion, and illness prevention.
-A perennial bestseller, this text includes new Next-Generation NCLEX® exam-style case studies plus updates on infection control, pandemic responses, and more.
+Written by noted nursing educator Gloria Leifer, this bestselling text includes new Next-Generation NCLEX® exam-style case studies plus updates on infection control, pandemic responses, and more.

 - Unfolding case studies follow one family through the conception and birth process, and include open-ended critical thinking questions applying the content to practice.